 Warts.
 They are so nasty.
 And that’s coming from someone who’s seen a lot of nasties in her many years as a nurse.
 But, when my son came to me with a “big lump” on his toe I was totally grossed out.

 Did he touch a frog, or did a witch kiss him?
-Either way I knew that it would be super pricey to go to the doctor and get it removed (we have a super high deductible).
-I started to mull over some natural wart remedies.
+Either way I knew that it would be super pricey to go to the doctor and get common warts removed (we have a super high deductible).
+I started to mull over some natural wart home remedies.
 And by jove, I found one that did it!

 HPV is everywhere, so it’s easy to come into contact with, and most people will get at least one common wart.

 That means we need something with anti-viral, or antimicrobial properties in order to kill the virus.

 Warts on your hands and feet are different types of warts than genital warts, but we don’t want to follow me down that wormhole.

 BTW, if you’re looking to START with essential oils, I love this kit.
 It may seem pricey but it includes all the stuff you’re going to want to try out to start!
 The use of essential oils has been around for centuries and can treat a variety of conditions in natural ways, and have benefits for skin, hair, and more!